gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.0.md

 PJDL (Padded Jittering Data Link) is an asynchronous serial data link for low-data-rate applications that supports both master-slave and multi-master communication over a common conductive medium.
 PJDL can be easily implemented on limited microcontrollers with low clock accuracy and can operate directly using a single input-output pin.

 ### Physical layer
 The medium's maximum length is limited by the wiring resistance, by the voltage level used and by externally induced interference.
-It has been tested with up to 1000 meters long insulated wires and results demonstrate the same performance achieved with shorter lengths.
-The maximum range is still unknown.
+The maximum length of the bus can reach between 800 and 2000 meters depending on the mode used.
 ```cpp
 PJDL SINGLE WIRE BUS                           ______
  ______    ______    ______    ______         |      |